Psychologist Salary Guide & Comparison Tool

 Specialization

 Specializing can increase your salary potential.
-Clients may be willing to pay more to see a counselor or therapist who specializes in their particular area of concern, such as OCD, trauma, or family dynamics, rather than a generalist practitioner.
-In-demand psychology specializations, like forensic psychology, can also carry higher salary potential as the employment pool is limited.
+Clients may be willing to pay more to see a counselor or therapist who specializes in their particular area of concern, such as trauma or family dynamics, rather than a generalist practitioner.
+In-demand psychology specializations, like forensic psychology, can also have higher salary potential as the employment pool is limited.

 • 5